We visited the Ghibli Museum in September 2016.

 The first room was the most magical room in the entire museum, it had all the ‘tricks’ of how animations are made.
 It’s just amazing, full of incredible and unbelievable things.
 I can’t even explain nor describe, all I can say is that we spent a lot of time there.

 * Visit this room after you’ve seen the rest.
-It’s the first room everyone enters, so it’s very crowded on the first hour, but then the crowd thins out!
+It’s the first room everyone enters, so it’s very crowded during the first hour, but then the crowd thins out!

 Mamma Aiuto store